 Pricing in SD

-Pricing is the combination of creating correct pricing procedures that map the business needs & processes.
+Pricing combines creating correct pricing procedures that map the business needs & processes.
 This includes correct pricing and discounting and compliance with the legal requirements placed on a company, such as compliance with the tax laws of the country concerned.

 Condition is the single largest configuration technique used in the SD module.
 It is also used for pricing.
-The SAP condition technique is used to find a choice between a number of alternatives.
-SAP makes a choice on the basis of the conditions, hence the name condition technique.
+The SAP condition technique is used to find a choice between several alternatives.
+SAP chooses based on the conditions, hence the name condition technique.

 Although the condition technique is a pillar of SD pricing, it also involves other advanced features.
 Business scenarios are rarely too simple to take care of standard pricing configurations.